 Ranking the classes of Dungeons & Dragons 5th Edition is no easy feat and has formed the subject of many Mountain Dew-fueled debates amongst players for decades.
 How does your favorite class rank?

-Making characters is one of the most fun parts of Dungeons & Dragons as players largely have the freedom to create any kind of character they want.
+Making characters is one of the most fun parts of Dungeons & Dragons.
+Players largely have the freedom to create any kind of character they want.

-Each ranking was based on their effectiveness, how fun they are to play, the general position of the moon, 627 unanswered emails to Matt Mercer, and whether or not the class has likely met a man named Steve.
+Each ranking was based on their effectiveness, how fun they are to play, the general position of the moon, 627 unanswered emails to Matt Mercer, and whether or not the class has likely met an arcane purple weasel named Dave.